Frank D. Peregory: Death and burial

+Awards and honors

 Honors

-On June 5, 1945, Peregory's widow, Bessie Peregoy was presented her husband's Medal of Honor in Charlottesville's New City Armory.
+On June 5, 1945, Peregoy's widow, Bessie Peregoy was presented her husband's Medal of Honor in Charlottesville's New City Armory.
 A building complex at Fort Pickett in Virginia was dedicated to Peregoy in 1984.
 In June 2010 a rededication ceremony was held and a new monument was unveiled with descriptions of his actions regarding the Medal of Honor and the Soldiers Medal.
 The Frank D. Peregory United States Army Reserve Center, located in Charlottesville, Virginia is named in his honor as well as the Frank D. Peregory Fitness Center located in Camp McGovern, Bosnia.
 The street on which the Virginia National Guard Armory in Charlottesville lies was also named Peregory Lane, in his honor.
-In 2016, the name of the street was changed to Peregoy in order to correct the spelling.
+In 2016, the name of the street was changed to "Peregoy" in order to correct the spelling.
 The Albemarle County Board of Supervisors passed a resolution in April to declare his birthday "Frank Peregoy Day".